-Five offshore wind farms that have previously been refused approval will now have to go through a new case procedure.
-That's what Finance writes.
-These are five offshore wind farms that the developer European Energy tried to get approved through the so-called open door scheme.
+12 offshore wind farms that have previously been refused approval will now have to go through a new case processing.
+This is reported by Finans.

-The reason is that an individual assessment of the five projects, which the applicants are otherwise entitled to, has not been carried out.
-Andreas Karhula Lauridsen, head of offshore wind at European Energy, is very satisfied with that.
+The decision was appealed to the Energy Appeals Board, which has upheld European Energy's claim that the case processing must be re-processed.
+The reason is that an individual assessment of the projects, which the applicants are otherwise entitled to, has not been carried out.
+Andreas Karhula Lauridsen, head of offshore wind at European Energy, is very pleased with this.

 /ritzau/